 People who know they are HIV positive are more likely to seek medical care and change their behavior.
 More timely diagnosis of HIV can improve treatment and care, prolong survival, and reduce the spread of HIV.
 HIV is most often transmitted by people who are unaware of their status (35).
 Programs need to be reaching those who do not yet know they are HIV positive, connecting those who test positive to care, ensuring continued access to care, and re-emphasizing prevention among those who test positive.
 Testing is an educational opportunity for everyone, regardless of HIV status.
 HIV testing needs to be normalized among transgender people and their partners, and barriers to testing must be addressed.
-HIV status is not shared among transgender women who are engaged in sex work because accusation of HIV positive status can be used as a weapon against other sex workers to secure "dates".
+HIV status is not shared among transgender women who are engaged in sex work because accusation of HIV positive status can be used as a weapon against other sex workers who are in competition with one another to secure "dates", or paying sex partners.
 Loss of confidentiality is a major fear among transgender female sex workers, due to the threat of loss of income and means of survival (36).
 Testing sites need to take this into consideration when planning their services for transgender women.